Portia

 So that I still can learn.

-Quote Analysis: Portia's most-discussed piece of self-description, and the speech that has organised feminist Shakespeare criticism for over a century.
-The "unlessoned girl" formulation has been read as sincere submission (the nineteenth-century reading), strategic modesty (the modern reading), and performative compliance with marriage convention (the recent political reading).
-The play permits all three.
-What it commits to is the structural arithmetic: within three hundred lines, the "unlessoned girl" will leave for Venice in disguise; within five hundred, she will defeat Shylock in court using legal manoeuvres her husband could not have produced.
+Quote Analysis: Portia's most-discussed piece of self-description.
+The "unlessoned girl" line has been read as sincere submission, as strategic modesty, and as performance of the marriage convention her position requires.
+The play allows all three – and then answers them with events.
+Within three hundred lines the "unlessoned girl" leaves for Venice in disguise; within five hundred she defeats Shylock in court with legal moves her husband could never have produced.

 The quality of mercy is not strained,